Make-Magazine/makehub/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 2.2 =
+* Messages - Added Pusher integration option to enable LIVE messaging
+* Messages - Provided real-time support for typing indicator, Sending/Receiving messages, and all relevant messages actions

+= 2.1.8 =
+* Zoom - Handled zoom meeting and webinar date and time issues with the timezone by refactoring the DB table
+* Updater - Improvements to updater logic and performance

 = 2.1.7.1 =
 * Compatibility - Handled critical conflict with third party plugins using guzzle composer library